 We need ApplicationEventPublisher

-in our code to simply publish given event.
+in our code to publish given event.

 @Autowired